elopio/docs/source/includes/_callAPI.md

 ### augur.api.Market.getDenominationToken({ tx }[, callback])

-Returns the Ethereum address of the token used to denominate the specified [Market](#market), as a hexadecimal string.
+Returns the Ethereum contract address of the token used to denominate the specified [Market](#market), as a 16-byte hexadecimal string.
 A Denomination Token is the [ERC-20 Token](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md) used as the currency to trade on the [Outcome](#outcome) of a [Market](#market).
 Currently, this function will always return the address of a [Cash](https://github.com/AugurProject/augur-core/blob/master/source/contracts/trading/Cash.sol) contract; however, Augur will eventually support other types of Denomination Tokens.

 ### augur.api.Market.getDesignatedReporter({ tx }[, callback])

-Returns the Ethereum address for the [Designated Reporter](#designated-reporter) set for the specified [Market](#market), as a hexadecimal string.
+Returns the Ethereum address for the [Designated Reporter](#designated-reporter) set for the specified [Market](#market), as a 16-byte hexadecimal string.
 Every [Market](#market) is required to have an assigned Designated Reporter, which is set by the [Market Creator](#market-creator) during Market creation.

 ### augur.api.Market.getEndTime({ tx }[, callback])